YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

                 const char *format,
                 ydb_string_t *ret_value);

-The :code:`ydb_encode_s()` and :code:`ydb_encode_st()` functions serialize a YottaDB local or global variable (sub)tree into a JSON string.
+The :code:`ydb_encode_s()` and :code:`ydb_encode_st()` functions serialize a YottaDB local or global variable (sub)tree into a JSON string (a serialized object or array).
 The :code:`varname` is the name of the local or global variable, :code:`subs_used` is the count of subscripts already set up in :code:`subsarray`, the subscripts used with :code:`varname` to define the source array.
 The :code:`format` points to a null-terminated string which has the case-independent value "JSON", and :code:`ret_value` contains the JSON output string.

 Note that :code:`ret_value` is an output-only parameter.
 Also note that you must :code:`free()` the memory at the :code:`address` member of :code:`ret_value` after use to avoid memory leaks.